 How is First Call Resolution Calculated?

-Here is the industry standard formula:
+Here is the industry standard formula to measure first call resolution:

 FCR = (Total Resolved Cases ➗ Total Number of Cases) x 100